|

 -D Restore DMAPI (Data Management Application Programming

-be managed within the same DMF environment as the original
+managed within the same DMF environment as the original dump

-dump it is essential that the -D option be used.
-Otherwise
+it is essential that the -D option be used.
+Otherwise it is

-files.
-The inode modification time of the on-media file is
+The inode modification time of the on-media file is compared

-compared to the inode modification time of corresponding
+to the inode modification time of corresponding file in the

-file in the dest directory.
-The file is restored only if
+dest directory.
+The file is restored only if the on-media

-the on-media version is newer than the version in the dest
+version is newer than the version in the dest directory.
+The

-directory.
-The inode modification time of a file can be
+inode modification time of a file can be displayed with the

 -F Inhibit interactive operator prompts.
 This option inhibits